People, I have literally reviewed over 40 Bruichladdich whiskies on Malt – what else do you want me to say about the place?

 In the mouth: beautifully viscous texture, oily as fuck.
 Again, a sweet peat, more tea-like now.
 Smoked salmon drizzled with lemon juice.
 Olive oil, a juicy maltiness.
 Towards the end, herbal notes come to the fore, sage perhaps, oregano, but then a bunch of tropical fruits slip in: pineapple, mango.
 Let us speak of the balance, though, which is outstanding; the contrast between savoury elements, and a slight umami-ness and the sweet vanilla and the plummy dried fruits… well.
 It’s rather good, is what I’m saying.

 £50?
-That’s ace.
+That’s ace or even £47.90 from Master of Malt.
 If this was, say, a tenner less then you’d be hard-pushed to find a better-value peated whisky on the planet, but it’s certainly up there with the Ardbeg 10 and Lagavulin 16 – and way beyond anything that the eminently forgettable Laphroaig is putting out at the entry-level range.
 Either way, there’s just no excuse for not having this in your cupboard as your go-to peated whisky.

 The bottle’s all right to look at too.